carter-yagemann/barnum-learner/README.md

     pip install -r requirements.txt

-Additionally, this code requires the program `ptxed`, which is included in the [libipt](https://github.com/01org/processor-trace) source code repo.
+This code also requires the program `ptxed`, which is included in the [libipt](https://github.com/01org/processor-trace) source code repo.
 This can either be installed from source or using the following APT repo maintained by the main author of this project: